 So, it makes sense and there are lots of upsides, but how safe is it?
 The Canadian Paediatric Society (CPS) continues to take a hard line against co-sleeping, under any circumstances.
 According to the CPS, bed-sharing increases accidents, such as falling off the bed, getting trapped under blankets or between the mattress and the wall, or being suffocated by an adult or older child.
 While co-sleeping is not labelled as a cause for SIDS, studies have shown it is associated with higher risk.

-However, some sleep and breastfeeding experts, including McKenna, disagree with this stance and say that people need to be better informed to make bed-sharing safer for infants: “Along with WHO, UNICEF, the Academy of Breastfeeding Medicine and La Leche League International, we and many other SIDS scientists all feel that when precautions are taken and mothers did not, do not smoke (or did not during pregnancy) [which are risk factors for SIDS] such breastsleeping behaviour is acceptably safe.”
+However, some sleep and breastfeeding experts, including McKenna, disagree with this stance and say that people need to be better informed to make bed-sharing safer for infants: “Along with WHO, UNICEF, the Academy of Breastfeeding Medicine and La Leche League International, we and many other SIDS scientists all feel that when precautions are taken and mothers did not, do not smoke (or did not during pregnancy) [which] such breastsleeping behaviour is acceptably safe.”

 If you’re going to breastsleep, be it on the regular all night long, occasionally during a cluster-feeding phase or just in the early morning for that snooze-button feed, make sure you take the proper precautions, including sleeping on a flat, firm mattress, removing blankets and pillows, placing baby on their back and keeping older kids out of the bed.